dikasetyaprayogi/jwm-themes/README.md

 **why jwm ?**

-because it is lightweight and modular. a basic jwm runs on average 15mb or less. further example of my hyperbola gnu linux desktop with transparent jwm vizta theme and basic multimedia usage takes ~200mb ram / ~300mb ram (with cache).
+because it is lightweight and modular. a basic jwm runs on average 15mb or less. here an example of my hyperbola gnu linux desktop with transparent jwm vizta theme and basic multimedia usage takes ~200mb ram / ~300mb ram (with cache).

 ![sample](/jwm-vizta/jwm-ram-usage.png)

 **usage of this repository**